Commercial Solar Energy Incentives

 Tax credits are a dollar-for-dollar reduction in income taxes owed and are therefore more valuable for the taxpayer than a write-off.
 Qualified expenses include the cost of the solar panels, inverter, components, and the solar installation.

-Installing a solar system on your home can qualify you for the Solar Investment Tax Credit.
-For example, if you install a $10,000 solar system, the tax credit would reduce the total net cost of the system by an estimated $3,000.
-In addition, you may be able to take a 5-year accelerated depreciation for the system.
+Installing a solar system on your business can qualify you for the Solar Investment Tax Credit.
+For example, if you install a $10,000 solar system, the tax credit would reduce the total net cost of the system by an estimated $2,600.
+In addition, you may be able to take a 5-year accelerated or bonus depreciation for the system.
 Speak with your tax specialist to determine if you qualify.

 Power Purchase Agreements for Organizations and Municipalities

 Get solar panels installed by Sundog Solar and pay only for the solar energy they produce.
-With our solar power purchase agreements (PPAs), a third-party owns your solar system and is responsible for all system maintenance.
+With our solar Power Purchase Agreements (PPAs), a third-party owns the solar system and is responsible for all system maintenance.
 You agree to buy the solar electricity for a predetermined price, for a given timeframe.
 Sundog Solar installs state-of-the-art solar equipment and is here to help every step of the way.

-Our PPAs are ideal for non-profit organizations and municipalities that want to go solar but don’t qualify for the federal solar tax credits.
+Our PPAs are ideal for non-profit organizations, schools, and municipalities that want to go solar but don’t qualify for the federal solar tax credits.
 Most agreements involve purchasing the solar system after a certain length of time for a specified price.

 When evaluating solar system costs, there are three primary considerations: